-The Department supports the use of State Roads for cycling, walking and running events where it can be demonstrated it will operate safely, and without significant interference with the normal road use.
+We support the use of State roads for cycling, walking and running events if they can show that they will operate safely, and without significant interference with the normal road use.

 Do I need a permit?

-Your event will need a permit if any of the following criteria applies;
+Your event will need a permit if any of the following criteria apply.

 - Your event involves more than four people and will be conducted on a winding two lane road where one metre sealed shoulders are not provided.

 Complying with the Road Rules

 It is more than likely the event will not significantly interfere with normal road use if all participants follow the Australian Road Rules 2009.

 It’s important for event organisers to be familiar with the relevant rules before applying for a permit, as they provide useful information for completing the relevant documents to support the application.

 - For a pedestrian event: rules for pedestrians (rules 228-239), especially rule 238 (pedestrians on a road or road shoulder)